-- Proton-pump inhibitors such as propranazole (Prilosec) and esomeprazole (Nexium).
+- Proton-pump inhibitors such as propranazole (Prilosec and generic) and esomeprazole (Nexium and generic).

-- Histamine H2 receptor antagonists such as rantidine (Zantac) and famotidine (Pepcid).
+- Histamine H2 receptor antagonists such as rantidine (Zantac and generic) and famotidine (Pepcid and generic).

-However, too many patients are given these drugs—nearly three in four.
+However, too many patients are given these drugs: Some studies suggest that it’s between 50 and 75 percent of hospitalized patients.
 And many are wrongly sent home with prescriptions for the drugs.
 They may keep taking them for weeks or months.

 The drugs kill off healthy bacteria in the gut.
 People taking these drugs are twice as likely to get a harmful infection called C. diff (short for Clostridium difficile).
 It causes severe diarrhea and is hard to treat with antibiotics.
 People taking the drugs are also more likely to get pneumonia.

 - About 40 percent of people who wrongly take ulcer drugs in the hospital go home with prescriptions—which cost hundreds of dollars per year.